Flip through Channel Magazine online

 I feel like a kid at Christmas.
 The fair opens tomorrow and we are all chattering excitedly about the new products we will find to bring back home with us.

-Finding goods of style and quality that were still good value became virtually impossible, so we set out to find new, exclusive and exciting good value products of our own.
-Today we bring in a large percentage of our own stock; feather products like our duvets, toppers and pillows, sheets, some towels and throws, as well as some types of rollers blinds and cell blinds.
+Finding goods of style and quality that were still good value became virtually impossible.
+So we set out to find new, exclusive and exciting good value products of our own.
+Today we bring in a large percentage of our own stock; feather products like our duvets, toppers and pillows, sheets, some towels and throws, all types of rollers blinds and cellular blinds.
 Blind and curtain automation systems are also imported directly by us.
 Most importantly, an increasing percentage of our designer curtain fabric range, and our exclusive linings are all sourced each year at events like this one.